Dave Not Coming Back: Synopsis

 While doing so, Dave discovered a body that had been lying there for nearly ten years.
 It was the body of the 20-year old diver Deon Dreyer.

 Three months later, the two friends decide to come back and retrieve it.
 They call Deon Dreyer's parents and ask for their permission.
 They enroll eight support rebreather divers, all of whom were close to Don Shirley.
 Gordon Hiles, a cameraman from Cape Town, films throughout the process - from the preparation on the surface to the operation at the bottom of the cave.
-The surface marshal was Verna van Schaik, who was holding the women's world record for depth.
+The surface marshal was Verna van Schaik, who then held the women's world record for depth.
 Dave did not survive the attempt to retrieve Dreyer's body.

 Production

 Principal photography took place in 2017 and 2018, in Komati Springs and in Boesmansgat, South Africa, and in Melbourne, Australia.

 Underwater filming

 The production team joined effort with Don Shirley and shot all the underwater scenes on location.
 Half of the scenes were shot in Don's diving centre, the Komati Springs cave, a multilevel underwater mine, 180-meter deep, with many kilometres of galleries.
 The other half was shot in Boesmansgat, during Don's 2017 diving expedition.

 Because of the lack of communication underwater, the team would rehearse on the surface for long hours until they memorized the shots and the order in which they would be filmed.